axiomhq/axiom-cloudflare-workers/README.md

 This worker script can send logs from Cloudflare to Axiom.

-:warning: This is still in development and not ready for production use.

 ## Quickstart

 Copy the contents of `src/worker.js` into a new worker on cloudflare